arvados/l7g/Lightning-Architechture.md

 the ClinVar database, are added for practical use.

-The Lightning system is a combination of a conceptual way to think about genomes (genomic tiling, described below), the internal representation of genomes for efficient access (the compact genome format and auxiliary data) and the software that manages access to the data.
+The Lightning system is a combination of a conceptual way to think about genomes (genomic tiling), the internal representation of genomes for efficient access (the compact genome format and auxiliary data) and the software that manages access to the data.